top of page

 Mantle Wind

-Mantle wind has been studied for decades but the cause and result of the mantle wind are not well understood.
-2-D numerical models using a disk-shape geometry with the double subductions are formulated to clarify the cause and result of the mantle wind.
-The model results show that slab-driven mantle wind spontaneously occurs in the lower mantle.
-The subducting slabs anchored to the lower mantle owing to its high viscosity laterally sway by the swaying mantle wind.
-The slab dips increased and decreased by the mantle wind explain the current morphology of slab dips.
-(Lee et al., in preparation)
+The mantle wind has been a subject of study for decades, yet its origins and consequences remain poorly understood.
+To clarify these aspects, 2-D numerical models utilizing a disk-shaped geometry with double subduction zones are formulated.
+The results of the model demonstrate that a slab-driven mantle wind spontaneously occurs within the lower mantle.
+The subducting slabs, which are anchored to the lower mantle due to the high viscosity of the region, laterally sway in response to the swaying of the mantle wind.
+These findings suggest that the variations in slab dips caused by the mantle wind provide a robust explanation for the current morphology of slab dips (Lee et al., under review).

 Hydrothermal_circulation.png